redeltaglio/altBSD_network/README.md

 #### The console control script

+A single script coded using `bash` hard coded scripting language to use from the system administrator workstation.
+Those are the options:

 ```bash
 ./console -I telecom.lobby -SO [openbsd|mikrotik|edgeos|raspi|ALL] -T -> tmux and SSH to hosts [o]
 ./console -I telecom.lobby -SO [openbsd|mikrotik|edgeos|raspi|ALL] -P -> syspatch [o]